Financial-Times/origami/MIGRATION.md

 The following variables have been removed:

 - `$o-colors-palette` has been removed.
-Use `oColorsSetColor` to add to the palette or customise a default o-colors palette colour; `oColorsByName` to fetch colors from the palette; or `oColorsGetPalette` to iterate over each colour in the palette.
+Use `oColorsSetColor` to add to the palette or customise a default o-colors palette colour; `oColorsByName` to fetch colors from the palette; or `oColorsGetPaletteDetails` to iterate over each colour in the palette.
 - `$o-colors-tints` has been removed.
 Please contact the Origami team if you have a usecase for accessing this variable.
 - `$o-colors-usecases` has been removed.
 Use `oColorsSetUseCase` to add to add a usecase or customise a default o-colors usecase; or `oColorsByUsecase` to fetch a colour for a usecase.